-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Knives Out

-Once Upon A Time… In Hollywood
+Once Upon A Time… In Hollywood – winner

 Rocketman